csahil100/DevOps-Project-for-ShopEasy-Ecommerce-Platform/Readme.md

 ---

-Yes, given that "ShopEasy" is an e-commerce platform, it needed to comply with Payment Card Industry Data Security Standard (PCI DSS) for handling credit card transactions.
+Given that "ShopEasy" is an e-commerce platform, it needed to comply with Payment Card Industry Data Security Standard (PCI DSS) for handling credit card transactions.
 We ensured compliance by:

 1. **Storing Sensitive Data Securely**: Credit card details were never stored on our servers.
 Instead, we integrated with trusted third-party payment gateways.